cdstanford/gid/README.md

 See `cav23.pdf` for the version of the paper at submission time.
 The artifact can also be viewed online [here](https://github.com/cdstanford/gid).

-## Brief Overview
+## Overview

 The artifact provides a data structure, called guided incremental digraphs (GIDs), implemented as an open-source library in Rust.
-The data structure solves incremental live and dead state detection in an abstract transition system.
+The data structure identifies live and dead states in an abstract transition system.
 More precisely: given as input a list of graph updates like
 ```
-Edge(1, 2)
+AddEdge(1, 2)
-Edge(2, 3)
+AddEdge(2, 3)
 Close(2)
-Edge(3, 4)
+AddEdge(3, 4)
 Close(4)
 Terminal(2)
 ```